jesse-thompson/Comp350ProjectB/README.md

 to the screen, removing characters when backspace is used.

 I specifically wrote the readSector() function and collaborated on other parts.

+To test the functions, simply run the simulator

 The GitHub repository can be found here: https://github.com/jesse-thompson/Comp350ProjectB